0x00019913/0x00019913/_posts/2017-04-11-meshy-how-to.markdown

 The user can toggle the axis widget and the floor grid.

 (Probably irrelevant for all cases but should still be documented: under Settings > Technical is a "vertex precision" field, set to 5 by default.
-This is used for importing STL files - I'm using a hash table to get a list of unique vertices from a list of faces. [(See here for details.)]({{ site.baseurl }}{% post_url 2017-03-08-meshy-design-notes %}) Basically, a 3-vector like `[1.28573568, 0.00584586, 10.86187359]` turns into a hash like `"128574_585_1086187"`.
+This is used for importing STL files - I'm using a hash table to get a list of unique vertices from a list of faces. [(See here for details.)]({{ site.baseurl }}{% post_url 2017-03-08-meshy-design-notes %}) A 3-vector like `[1.28573568, 0.00584586, 10.86187359]` turns into a hash like `"128574_585_1086187"`.
 More precision means more digits - increasing this number makes long hashes, decreasing it might incorrectly merge vertices.
 If your mesh is very, very small, you might need to increase this precision.)

 # Mesh Display